chinaboy/sound_classification/README.md

 # sound_classification
-Data is from Urban sound classification challenge.
+Data is from Urban sound classification dataset.